ChessTournamentManager/Documentation/Research/Database Research.md

 # Summary

 In the research, the different types of NoSQL databases were mentioned and explained.
 Several databases were chosen and its use-cases were explained.
-Then, Redis and MongoDB were implemented in Spring Boot projects and the same was attempted for Scylla.
+Then, Redis and MongoDB were implemented in Spring Boot projects and the same was attempted for ScyllaDB.
 This was done with the help of available dependincies and Docker.
 After implementing most databases successfully, they were then benchmarked in seperate projects.
 This was done successfully with the help of JMH and Spring Boot test.
 The results were then analyzed and some interesting conclusions were reached.
 Due to this research, insight was gained, as well as architecture ideas for future projects.
 Lots of information was gained and the questions were answered successfully.
 Thank you for reading.

-# Sources

 # DOT Framework Matrix

+# References